zyunsg/Advanced-machine-learning/README.md

-# Advanced-machine-learning-coursera
+# Advanced Machine Learning Coursera
 ByNational Research University Higher School of Economics

 ## Introduction

-All my programming assignments for the [Advanced-machine-learning](https://www.coursera.org/specializations/aml) are kept in this repo.
+All my programming assignments for the [Advanced Machine Learning on Coursera](https://www.coursera.org/specializations/aml) are kept in this repo.
 This is only for reference and learning track.

 ## Links to Courses